pratnala/casper-pn/README.md

 ## Changes from the original Casper theme 4.0

 Listed below are the changes from the original Casper theme.
-Changes are made in [custom.css](assets/css/custom.css) and [custom.js](assets/js/custom.js).
-All font files are available in [the fonts directory](assets/fonts).
+Changes are made in [assets/css/custom](assets/css/custom) and [assets/js/custom](assets/js/custom).
+All font files are available in [assets/fonts](assets/fonts).

 1. Changed default sans serif font to [Dubai](https://dubaifont.com/).
 2. Changed default serif font to [Andada](https://www.fontsquirrel.com/fonts/andada).